 Nothing is worse than staring at a list of gift recipients and having absolutely no clue where to go to get them something at a price that you can afford!
 I don’t generally head to the local mall at any time, Christmas being no exception.
 I find even the sale prices to be astronomically high.

-As you might imagine, I spend a good deal of my Christmas at Goodwill, Salvation Army, and Mission Mart.
+As you might imagine, I spend a good deal of my Christmas buying lightly used items at Goodwill, Salvation Army, and Mission Mart.

 However, today, I wanted to share my super secret list of retail establishments where I shop for affordable Christmas gifts.